 Formerly KINPF 84AD.
 Physical fitness tests are administered before, during and after exercise programs to improve reserve capacity in endurance, muscular strength and joint mobility.
 Lectures and assignments focus on nutrition and diet, exercise, and modifications of lifestyle to enhance the quality of life and reduce health risks.
-Transferable to CSU

-KINPF 84B
+KINPF 84B 2.0 units